Journal of Medical Cases, ISSN 1923-4155 print, 1923-4163 online, Open Access

 Figure 2.

-Figure 2.
-Preoperative head MRI demonstrating significant hydrocephaly (arrow).
+↓ Figure 3.
+Preoperative head MRI demonstrating agenesis of the cerebellar vermis, significant hydrocephaly (arrows).
 MRI: magnetic resonance imaging.

 Figure 3.